xenon-middleware/xenon/doc/userguide.md

 The following are valid examples of scheduler schemes and locations:

-    "local" ""                     the local scheduler
+    "local",""                     the local scheduler
-    "ssh"   "example.com"          connect to a remote scheduler at example.com using SSH "slurm" ""                     connect to a local slurm scheduler "slurm" "test@example.com:44"  connect to a remote slurm scheduler at example.com by using SSH on port 44 with "test" as user name.
+    "ssh","example.com"            connect to a remote scheduler at example.com using SSH "slurm",""                     connect to a local slurm scheduler "slurm","test@example.com:44"  connect to a remote slurm scheduler at example.com via SSH on port 44 with "test" as user name.

 When a __Scheduler__ is no longer used, is __must__ be closed using the __close__ method.
 The __isOpen__ method can be use to check if a __Scheduler__ is open or closed.
 A __Scheduler__ contains the following: